Battle of Sidi Bou Othman: Initial skirmishes

-Mangin set out with his column from Casablanca on 14 August 1912 and reached the furthest French station at Mechra ben Abbou (on the Oum Er-Rbia River), about half-way on the north–south road between Casablanca and Marrakesh.
+Mangin set out with his column from Casablanca on 14 August 1912 and reached the furthest French station at Machraa Ben Abbou (on the Oum Er-Rbia River), about half-way on the north–south road between Casablanca and Marrakesh.
 On 15 August, the Mangin column advanced to Skhour Rehamna further south along the same road.
 Their position was harassed by Arab Rehamna tribesmen from the region, who had recently adhered to the Hibist cause.
 Lyautey ordered them to stay put there and await reinforcements from Lt.-Col Joseph from Doukkala.
 In the meantime, Lyautey continued using backchannels to negotiate with al-Hiba for the release of the French hostages.

 Al-Hiba dispatched an army to Ouham (west of Skhour), to ambush Joseph's column and prevent their junction.
 Hearing of this, Mangin launched a quick attack on the Hibist camp on 22 August, breaking it up and forcing them to disperse.
 The Hibists regrouped and attacked the French camp the next day, but were fended off after a brief skirmish.
 Reinforced by Joseph, the Mangin column proceeded back towards Skhour, where they were instructed to stay put by Lyautey while negotiations continued.
 Regional tribesmen continued harassing the French camp at Skhour.

 Hearing that a great Hibist army under al-Hiba's brother, Merebbi Rebbo, was assembling to the south of them at Ben Guerir, Mangin, without consulting Lyautey, ordered an offensive.
 Mangin fell on the Hibist army at Ben Guerir on August 29, but with the terrain unfavorable to them, the Hibists broke off the engagement and retreated back towards Marrakesh.
 The French column returned to Skhour.

 On September 3, Lyautey received missives from Thami El Glaoui, informing him that the situation in Marrakesh had turned decisively against the Hibists.
 Al-Hiba's puritanical edicts - he famously ordered all unmarried women in Marrakesh to take a husband from among his mujahadeen - had already alienated much of the city's resident population.
 The timidity and defeats of the Hibist armies in the skirmishes with Mangin now fostered doubts about al-Hiba's military judgment and leadership qualities, and began to disenchant his followers.
 Even the more fanatical ones who regarded him as a mahdi began feeling uneasy.
 Al-Hiba's mystical promise that "French bullets would turn into water and French shells into watermelons" had been tested and found wanting.
 As al-Hiba's popularity was weakening, the qaids began feeling bolder.
 Should the French march on Marrakesh, El Glaoui promised, the qaids were prepared to pounce inside the city and secure the French hostages themselves.